 CEREC Dental Crowns

-The team here at El Paso Modern Dentistry, can help you figure out the type of crown that would work best for you.
-If you break a tooth, have a cavity that is now too large to fix conventionally or had a root canal, we’ll have to look into a crown to cover and protect the tooth.
+The team at El Paso Modern Dentistry, can help you figure out the type of crown that would work best for you.
+For example, if you break a tooth, have a cavity that is now too large to fix conventionally or had a root canal, we’ll have to look into a crown to cover and protect the tooth.

 A crown is a protective cap for your tooth that will guard any dental work that has been done.
-If we picture a tooth as one structure, the crown is the top part that we’re able to see.
+If we picture a tooth as one structure, the crown is the top part that we can see.

 You have multiple options to determine what kind of crowns would work best for you and which one you can get.
 We will make sure to recommend the best fit for your particular situation.
 Although, the two most commonly used crown types are traditional dental crowns and CEREC crowns.